skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 ---

+# Tip 2: Use the right tool for the job

+- Practice polyglot persistence
+  - Event sourcing for decisions
+  - SQL \ NoSQL otherwise
+- Use a proper event store (not Kafka)
+- Purposely decide on messaging
+  - Event store
+  - Message bus

+---

 <!-- header: "Architecture"-->
-# Tip 2: Most stable service owns the contract
+# Tip 3: Most stable service owns the contract

 - If producer is stable, raise events
 - If receiver is stable, send commands